Office hours

 Other information:

 In addition to teaching and research, I am heavily engaged in administrative and managerial roles.
-I have previously held the roles of Director of Research (DoR) and Director of Education (DoE) (IAIS) as well as Chair of the Ethics Committee (College of Social Sciences and International Studies) and member of the Ethical Review Group (University of Exeter).
-Presently, I hold the following posts:
+I have previously held the roles of Deputy Head of Department (IAIS), Director of Research (DoR) and Director of Education (DoE) (IAIS) as well as Chair of the Ethics Committee (College of Social Sciences and International Studies) and member of the Ethical Review Group (University of Exeter).
+In recent years, I have focused more on sustainability as Global Environmental Futures lead in the QUEX Partnership and Sustainability Advocate for Research (University-level).

 In my spare time, I cook, bake and run, whittle spoons, and make things out of wood and clay.